MANU LINARES

 Publications

-I have authored 66 refereed articles in high-impact journals (Nature, ApJ, JCAP, MNRAS, A&A), 15 of them as first and lead author.
-My publications have received more than 3000 citations and form an h-index of 30 (as of May 2022).
+I have authored more than 70 refereed articles in high-impact journals (Nature, ApJ, JCAP, MNRAS, A&A), 15 of them as first and lead author.
+My publications have received more than 3500 citations and form an h-index of 33 (Upd: Feb.2024).

 For the non-specialized public: see our outreach article in Investigacion y Ciencia (the Spanish edition of Scientific American; link in ES).